-Serbia: Privatization or real reorganization of state Power Utility EPS4.
-December 2014. / News Serbia Energy
+Serbia: Privatization or real reorganization of state Power Utility EPS, News Serbia Energy

 By the end of month, the Serbian Government should adopt the plan of reorganization of the Electric Power Industry of Serbia, as expected by the company’s management, and, as one of important measures, the general manager Aleksandar Obradović emphasizes the reduction in the number of directors, which is currently around 600 in the subsidiaries and the parent company, and which will be reduced to a maximum of 300.

 In addition, the management structure of the subsidiaries will be reduced from 13 to three, and the number of sectors from 60 to 37.
 Obradović claims that these measures will enable the savings of at least 36 million euros on annual basis, and the whole ”package“, in the opinion of the director and his team of associates, will create the preconditions for the EPS to operate according to market principles, to be more efficient and to achieve profit.

 However, the professional public does not believe that the proposed measures will lead to a genuine rationalization of the company’s operation and they qualify the measures as an insufficient and „populist act“.
 Again, when it comes to the EPS privatization announced by the Serbian Prime Minister Aleksandar Vučić, the opinions on this issue are diametrically opposed.